kowalski-dawid/eurorack_synthesizers_for_dummies/5-literature-and-references/5-2-glossary-of-terms.md

 Wavefolder: A specific type of waveshaping that inverts the peaks of a waveform into a series of folds once its amplitude exceeds a set threshold .
 Waveform: The shape of a periodic signal, such as sine, square, sawtooth, or triangle .
 Waveshaper: A device or circuit that transforms one type of waveform into another .
-West Coast Synthesis: An approach to electronic instrument design, inspired by Donald Buchla, often involving complex waveform generation and audio rate modulation .
+West Coast Synthesis: An approach to electronic instrument design, inspired by Donald Buchla, often involving complex waveform generation and audio rate modulation.
->>>>>>> Stashed changes